-We feel really well set up now to do more of the same.
+We feel really well set up now to do more with the site.
 Pretty much we keep looking at slightly bigger buildings than the ones that we looked at before.
-So and I think there's a cap on that.
-I don't think we want to be going much further beyond the ones that we've recently bought in Manchester.
+So yeah.
+And I think there's a cap on that.
+I don't think we want to be going much further beyond the ones that we've recently bought in Manchester and Liverpool.

-Liverpool 50 mil.
+50 mil.
 Is that the.

 Yeah, I say it's not necessarily a price thing, but it's more a size thing.
-To actually just have, you know, because 50 men in London get to see the kind of studio and outside of London it gets, you know, whole building.
-And so we're, we're more focused on side.
-So we don't want to do anything below sort of 30 or 40,000ft2, because if it's too small, then you can't have the ground floor activation and really create a special place for people to come see.
+But to actually just have, you know, because 50 men in London get to see a kind of studio and outside of London, it gets you, you know, whole huge building.
+And so we're, we're more focused on size.
+So we don't want to do anything below sort of 30 or 40,000ft2, because if it's too small, then you can't have the ground floor activation and really create a special place for people to come see with that community manager.

-With that community manager in there, it's welcoming people, loving nice people.
-And so to to have something too small doesn't really work for us, but we, we want to be we're currently invested in Manchester, Leeds, Liverpool, Birmingham and London.
+And there it's welcoming people, loving nice people.
+And so to, to, to have something too small.
+They work for us but we, we want to be we're currently invested in Manchester, Leeds, Liverpool, Birmingham and London.
 Yeah.
 But we are ready to do more cities.
-So we'd like to invest in Edinburgh and Glasgow.
+So we'd like to invest in Edinburgh and Glasgow, probably Bristol.
+And then there's maybe a few other cities that we would go to after that.

-Probably Bristol.
-And then there's maybe a few other cities that we would go to off to that once we've built up enough quantum in those cities.
-But once we've once we've done that, we can build the portfolio.
-And I've been in those places.
-And one of the things that we're trying to flip at the moment is that obviously we've been, investing family office capital with people who have trusted us with their money and they want it back since relatively soon.
+Once we've built up enough quantum in those cities.
+But once we've, once we've done that, we can build the portfolio and in those places.
+And one of the things that we're trying to flip at the moment is that obviously we've been, investing family office capital with people who have trusted us with their money and they want it back.

+So it's relatively soon.
 Yeah.
 And the more kind of private equity style.